J-81/GeneLab_Data_Processing-1/Amplicon/454-and-IonTorrent/README.md

-# GeneLab bioinformatics processing protocol for 454 and IonTorrent amplicon sequencing data
+# GeneLab bioinformatics processing pipeline for 454 and IonTorrent amplicon sequencing data

-> **The document [`GL-DPPD-7106.md`](GL-DPPD-7106.md) holds an overview and example commands of how GeneLab processes 454 and IonTorrent amplicon datasets.
-Exact processing commands for specific datasets that have been released is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory and is also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+> **The document [`GL-DPPD-7106.md`](Pipeline_GL-DPPD-7106_Versions/GL-DPPD-7106.md) holds an overview and example commands for how GeneLab processes 454 and IonTorrent amplicon sequencing datasets.
+See the [Repository Links](#repository-links) descriptions below for more information.
+Processed data output files and a GeneLab data processing summary is provided for each GLDS dataset in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

-**Developed and maintained by:**
-Michael D. Lee (Mike.Lee@nasa.gov)

 ---